 The Ketogenic Diet: Some Basic Principles

 The ketogenic, aka keto, diet is all about macronutrients.
-It's defined as a low-carb, high-fat, and moderate protein diet whose goal is ketosis – an altered metabolic state in which the body switches to burning ketones as opposed to sugar for fuel.
+It's defined as a low-carb, high-fat, and moderate protein diet whose goal is ketosis – an altered metabolic state where the body switches to burning ketones instead of sugar for fuel.
 Being in ketosis provides a wide range of health benefits, just a couple of which include:

 - Blood glucose support– Because keto is very low in carbs, it helps lower blood sugar.
-However, more research is needed to know what the long-term effects of keto on blood glucose support is.
+There's also evidence that it can help reverse diabetes and improve insulin sensitivity.

-- Reduced inflammation – Inflammation is the leading driver of many chronic diseases plaguing the Western world today.
-Think diabetes, cardiovascular diseases, arthritis, and even cancer.
-Luckily, studies show keto to have both anti-inflammatory and antioxidant effects which helps with preventing these diseases .
+- Reduced inflammation – Inflammation is the leading driver of chronic diseases plaguing the West, such as diabetes, cardiovascular diseases, arthritis, and even cancer.
+Studies show keto provides anti-inflammatory and antioxidant protection, which helps prevent these problems .

 - Better brain health – Ketones are your body's natural nootropics.
-They're a more powerful source of energy than carbs, and they provide a constant influx of energy for the brain, which you'll definitely notice.
-Carbs, on the other hand, lead to blood sugar spikes and crashes, which are know for causing brain fog.
-The anti-inflammatory and antioxidant action of ketones also helps protect the brain against free radicals and other damage.
+They're a more powerful source of energy than carbs and protein, providing a constant influx of energy to the brain.
+Carbs, on the other hand, lead to blood sugar spikes and crashes, which can lead to brain fog.
+The anti-inflammatory and antioxidant action of ketones also helps protect the brain against free radical damage.

-To get these and many other benefits, you need to lower your carbs to below 50 grams per day and boost your fat intake to make up around 65-80% of your diet.
-However, you can adjust these rules to fit your specific needs and goals.
+To get these and many other benefits, you have to lower your carbs to below 50 grams per day and boost your fat intake so it makes up 65-80% of your diet.
+However, you can adjust these macros to fit your specific needs and goals.
 To learn more about macronutrient ratios on the keto diet, click here.

-But as a general rule – pay special attention to lowering your carb intake.
-Carbs are not your friend on keto because as long as your body is getting enough it will not enter ketosis.
-But fat, on the other hand, will be your primary source of fuel on this diet.
-Don't worry about the higher fat intake putting you at risk of weight gain and illness.
-A carb-deprived body burns fat, it doesn't store it!
+As a general rule – pay special attention to your carb intake.
+Carbs are not your friend on keto because, as long as your body is getting enough of them, it will not enter ketosis.
+Fat, on the other hand, is the main fuel on this diet.
+Don't think that this higher fat intake is putting you at risk of weight gain because, on keto, your body burns fat.

 Making the Keto Diet Vegetarian

-To drastically lower their carb intake, keto dieters are advised to cut out all grains, legumes, some fruit, and all high-carb vegetables.
-They're also encouraged to boost their intake of high-fat dairy, fatty cuts of meat, fatty fish, nuts, and seeds.
+To help lower their carb intake, keto dieters are advised to cut out all grains, legumes, and high-carb fruit and vegetables.
+Ketoers are also encouraged to boost their intake of high-fat dairy, fatty cuts of meat, fatty fish, and nuts and seeds.
 Ketoers also need to stay moderate with protein-rich food like eggs, lean cuts of meat, meat substitutes, and low-carb fruit and vegetables.

 So, when you consider these guidelines, how do you make this diet vegetarian?
-After all, the diet excludes a whole range of vegetarian staples.
+After all, the diet excludes a whole range of vegetarian staples like fruit and grains.
 Well, with a bit of researching and careful planning, a vegetarian keto diet is possible.
 Here are some ways to make the keto diet vegetarian and nutritious as well:

 1) Eat enough protein

-- High-fat dairy- Nutritionists claim milk products to likely be the best source of high-quality protein out there.
-That's because milk protein contains all 9 essential amino acids and is easier to digest than either beef or soy.
+- High-fat dairy- Nutritionists claim milk products are likely the best sources of high-quality protein .
+That's because milk proteins contains all 9 essential amino acids and are easier to digest than either beef or soy proteins.
 Just make sure you're going for products higher in fat to make it more keto.
 Examples include sour cream, cheese, and full-fat yogurt.

 - Nuts and seeds- Most nuts and seeds are rich in protein.
-However, usually they don't contain all essential amino acids.
-You will need to eat a variety of nuts and seeds to ensure you're getting all necessary amino acids.
-Almonds, walnuts, hazelnuts, pistachios, sesame seeds, and chia seeds are great options.
+However, they usually don't contain all essential amino acids.
+That's why you will need to eat a variety of nuts and seeds to ensure you're meeting your protein needs.
+Almonds, walnuts, hazelnuts, pistachios, sesame seeds, and chia seeds are great options on keto.
 Nut butters should also be on your keto food list.

 - Tofu and meat substitutes- Soy products are a bit controversial in the keto community.
 Some dieters claim that phytoestrogens and antinutrients in soy could have a negative effect on health and nutrition.
-On the other hand, soy is a rare plant source of all essential amino acids.
+On the other hand, soy is a rare plant source of all essential amino acids, making it a valuable vegan-friendly food.
 While soy milk may be high in carbs, tofu only has around 2 grams net carbs in a 7 oz. serving.

 2) Eat 3 servings of low-carb vegetables

-While grains and legumes are not allowed on a keto diet, many low-carb vegetables definitely are.
+While grains and legumes are not allowed on keto, low-carb vegetables definitely are.
 You need to eat at least 3 servings of vegetables a day to meet your daily needs for vitamins, minerals, and fiber.
 Vegetables are also rich in health-benefiting phytochemicals that research shows reduce your risk of heart attack, cancer, and cognitive decline .
 Examples of low-carb vegetables are: